OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 For Docker images, it’s considered best practice to tag your image with the `DockerId/ImageName:version`.
 It’s not uncommon to omit the `version` part of the tag, but whenever a new version of an image is uploaded to Docker Hub, it will automatically attach `latest` as the version if a version number is not specified.
 Octopus Deploy uses SemVer for package versions, and in this example, I’ve hardcoded `1.0.0.0` as the version number, but we could just as easily used a TeamCity Parameter to dynamically assign the version number.

-We’ll add three more steps just like this one for product service, shopping cart service, and database.
+We’ll add three more steps like this one for product service, shopping cart service, and database.

-The last step we’ll add pushes our built images (i.e. execute a Docker push command) to Docker Hub.
+The last step we’ll add pushes our built images (i.e., execute a Docker push command) to Docker Hub.
 For this step, we’ll fill in the following:
 - Runner type: `Docker`
 - Docker command: `push`
 - Image name:tag